wingkwong/geodesy/doc/CODE_OF_CONDUCT.md

 ## Reporting Unacceptable Behavior

 If you witness or experience unacceptable behavior, please report it to the repository maintainers immediately.
-You can do this by sending an email to [email protected] or opening an issue on the GitHub repository.
+You can do this by sending an email to wingkwong.code@gmail.com or opening an issue on the GitHub repository.

 ## Enforcement